VladimirDip/Yatube/README.md

 And I am continue to write my tests, but I am very tired...Now, I added functional "follow-unfollow" person, and some tests.
 I need write yet some tests and my study project is done.

+Day 21: Hello anyone.
+It is my last day of work on it project, and I need to start a new project, but that project will be more clear than it.
+I finished to write test for project and almost all test passed but only one test didn't pass and I don't know why always one test not pass